SarahMcN25/fundamentals/README.md

 1. `pyplot.ipynb` contains an overview of the matplotlib pyplot package in python and an in-depth explanation of three plots.

-2. `cao.ipynb` explains how to load the CAO points information from the official website into data frames using pandas and then compares the CAO points from 2019, 2020 and 2021.
+2. `cao.ipynb` explains how to load the CAO points information from the official website into dataframes using pandas and then compares the CAO points from 2019, 2020 and 2021.

 <br>